radiospiel/imgio/README.md

 ### Caching is important

 The HTTP response has the proper cache headers set to cache the result for 1 day (on default).
 That means each requested image is built only a few times per day - assuming your webserver is configured to use a cache like [varnish](https://www.varnish-cache.org/).
 Hint: Heroku runs its instances behind a varnish cache.

 # How to deploy

 This is a simple sinatra application.
 Should work out of the box using the usual sinatra deployment options.
 [How to deploy on heroku](http://blog.heroku.com/archives/2009/3/5/32_deploy_merb_sinatra_or_any_rack_app_to_heroku/)

 # Help improve this script (if you feel like doing so)

 - Clone.
 Extend.
 Fix.
 Send pull request.

-Improvement areas are:

-- **error handling**: What happens if an URL is unresponsive?
-We certainly should not cache a 404 or something similar, but we should not request the same URL over and over again.
-Any ideas welcome, especially when they do not need a database or some other kind of "local" storage.
-- **testing**: @sebastianspier contributed some tests that do real work, i.e. actually fetch images off the net (thanks!).
-It would be nice though to have a) a web mock which just fake-delivers images, and b) some code that actually compares generated images with expected ones.

 ## Development

 * Make sure you have ImageMagick installed
-* <strike>Imgio only works with ruby >= 1.9</strike> Works with ruby 1.8.7 and ruby 1.9.2.
+* Imgio only works with ruby >= 1.9.
 * Bundler is used for dependency management, so use `$ bundle install` to fetch the needed dependencies
 * You can run the included tests with `$ rake`